How to Learn English Faster: 25 Tips for EFL Learners

 It’s all very well trying to learn English on your own, but to make real progress and keep your motivation running high, it’s strongly advisable to formalise the process of learning the language by booking yourself onto a dedicated EFL course.
 This will give you a structured programme to follow and will force you to keep up with studying, and you’ll have the added motivation of learning with other people.
 Make sure the course you choose is fully accredited – e.g. with the British Council and English UK.
 Here are some of the options open to you.

 4. Go on a summer school

 For a really intensive learning environment, you can’t do much better than a summer school.
 Immersed in academic surroundings with other students who want to learn English as much as you do, you’ll make rapid progress.
-Learn English in Oxford with us!
+Learn English in Oxford or Cambridge with us!